-The Tories Have Finally Confirmed Their New Party Chairman And It's Not Chris Grayling
+Theresa May's Senior Ministers Have All Remained In Place After Her Reshuffle

+Phil Noyes, a senior NHS nurse, said: “I think many of us believe that health and social care are linked, but the most pressing shared need is for resourcing to meet actual demand."

+"If this doesn't follow, it's like being chained together and then being asked to swim in heavy seas," he said.
+“I would like to hear that he has secured a better funding deal, but [Hunt's] record to date has been far too little and far too late.”

-Confusion reigned early in Theresa May's cabinet reshuffle on Monday, as the official Conservative account tweeted that Chris Grayling had been appointed party chairman – and then the tweet was deleted.
+Confusion reigned early in the day as the official Conservative account tweeted that transport secretary Chris Grayling had been appointed party chairman – before swiftly deleting the tweet.

-Tory chairman Sir Patrick McLoughlin later confirmed to Sky News he had left the cabinet, with Number 10 tweeting later that Brandon Lewis will take up the role.
+Tory chairman Sir Patrick McLoughlin later confirmed he had left the cabinet, with Number 10 tweeting later that Brandon Lewis would take up the role.

+Grayling is staying at the transport department, a spokesperson for 10 Downing Street confirmed on Monday evening.

 McLoughlin's departure follows the party's failure to win a majority in last summer's general election.
 The Tories' disastrous two-month campaign saw May's personal approval rating plummet.